 Hiring an attorney to review the proposed pipeline easement can not only save you years of headaches and disputes, but also increases the chance of you receiving substantially higher compensation.
 Each and every term of that pipeline easement must be scrutinized and clarified before you even consider signing anything.
 Agreeing to an ambiguous open-ended easement can only be detrimental to the landowner, as there is clearly a justification for why the pipeline offered you ambiguous terms.
 Every facet of the easement must be defined in extreme detail, from the amount of notice a landowner must receive prior to a pipeline representative accessing your land, to the exact location, depth, and width of the pipeline, it must all be reviewed, refined and unambiguously outlined in the easement.

 If you are or a neighbor are confronted by a pipeline right-of-way solicitor, do not hesitate to contact an attorney to review and negotiate the easement terms on your behalf.
-I can promise you that any landowner who decides to forgo hiring an attorney to review the easement, will indeed be faced with more stress and disputes with the pipeline operator then any landowner could have ever imagined.
+Any landowner that decides to forgo hiring an attorney to review the proposed easement, will indeed be faced with more stress and additional disputes with the pipeline operator than any landowner could have ever imagined.
 The pipeline company is in the business of making money, and compensating the landowner large amounts is not something they want to do.
 However, if the landowner has the right legal representative protecting their interests, paying large sums of compensation is exactly what the company will be forced to do.